bcgov/platform-developer-docs/src/docs/platform-architecture-reference/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 - Administrative access to the namespaces
 - `oc` command line tool

-It's important to note this works similar to a Route, in that you can't control which IPs can connect to it with a Network Policy.
-The service will be exposed to all of SPAN-BC.
-The public internet won't have access, but the rest of the datacenter will.
-Be sure to secure the service with a strong username/password or mutual TLS config as appropraite for the service sensitivity.
+Please, keep in mind that this functions similarly to a Route, meaning you cannot manage the IPs allowed to connect with a Network Policy.
+The service will be available to all SPAN-BC users within the datacenter.
+It won't be accessible from the public internet, but it will be accessible within the datacenter.
+Make sure to secure the service appropriately based on its sensitivity, either by using a strong username/password authentication or a mutual TLS configuration.

 ## Set up TCP connectivity in the Silver Cluster
 Use the Porter Operator to enable direct TCP access to your services in the Silver cluster.